robcasloz/llvm-discovery/README.md

 ### Finding parallel patterns in a trace

-To find map and reduction patterns in each loop of the example trace, run:
+To find map, reduction, and scan patterns in each loop of the example trace, run:

 ```
 llvm/tools/discovery/find_patterns.py llvm/tools/discovery/examples/hello-world.trace
 ```

-The script outputs a table in CSV format where each row corresponds to a loop in the instrumented source code, and the `map` and `reduction` columns indicate whether a pattern has been found.
+The script outputs a table in CSV format where each row corresponds to a loop in the instrumented source code, and the `map`, `reduction`, and `scan` columns indicate whether a pattern has been found.

-To find map, reduction, and pipeline patterns within all possible combinations of instructions in the example trace, add the option `--level=instruction` to the same command:
+To find map, reduction, scan, and pipeline patterns within all possible combinations of instructions in the example trace, add the option `--level=instruction` to the same command:

 ```
 llvm/tools/discovery/find_patterns.py --level=instruction llvm/tools/discovery/examples/hello-world.trace